Observation of synchronization between two quantum van der Pol oscillators in trapped ions: Conclusions and Outlook

 More broadly, the versatility of trapped ions in combining spin-spin, spin-boson and boson-boson interactions~\cite{zhang2017observation,gorman2018engineering,whitlow2023quantum} with programmable local and collective dissipation~\cite{behrle2023phonon,so2024trapped,PhysRevLett.128.080503} offers a powerful setting for simulating nonequilibrium quantum matter.
-Our results thus open the door toward harnessing dissipation as a resource for both understanding and controlling complex quantum many-body dynamics~\cite{verstraete2009quantum,luschen2017signatures,haack2023probing,PhysRevX.14.011026}.
+Our results thus stimulate further exploration of harnessing dissipation as a resource for both understanding and controlling complex quantum many-body dynamics~\cite{verstraete2009quantum,luschen2017signatures,haack2023probing,PhysRevX.14.011026}.